Approvals

 print(tall_shapes.open())

-script = script.save("tall-shapes.json")
+script = script.save("tall-shapes.recording")

 Note

-Using Jupyter#
+Using Jupyter

 They then run their analysis script.
 For example, if they are using a Jupyter notebook, they use Cells -> Run all (or Kernel -> Restart & Run all).
-This will start recording a script, run the commands in order against the design environment, and save the script to the specified filename.
+This will start recording a script, run the commands in order against in the design mode, and save the script to the specified filename.

-Step 4: Submitting for approval#
+Step 4: Submitting for approval

-Step 5: Approve a script#
+Step 5: Approve a script

-The approvers will use to Portal to examine the script.
+The approvers will use to platform to examine the script.
 They will approve it if they determine all information produced by the analysis meets the parameters of the collaboration agreement.
 To approve, they digitally sign the script using their private key (approver key), and authorize the script for execution by a designated analyst.
 Usually, this is also the analyst that created the script.

-Step 6: Downloading the approved script#
+Step 6: Downloading the approved script

-The analyst downloads an .approved script file from the Portal.
+The analyst downloads an .approved script file from the platform.
 This is a digitally signed version of the script file that was submitted in step 4.
 The script is approved for a designated analyst, that is in possession of the correct analyst key.

-Step 7: Executing the analysis#
+Step 7: Executing the analysis

 Once the script has been approved, the analyst will obtain a digitally signed version of the script file.
 The analyst can then perform the analysis: